gerbsec/Nixarmor-But-Better/README.md

 *This program comes with ABSOLUTELY NO WARRANTY!*

-*Made for competitions NOT production environments!"
+*Made for competitions NOT production environments!*

 *Be Advised, do NOT use in production environments!*